sfigg/commercialization-public/manufacture/desktop/windows-81-upgrade-scenarios-for-oems.md

 The Windows 8.1 upgrade retains the majority of OEM customizations, including OEM branding, apps, help and support information, drivers, and OEM store listings.
 Some OEM solutions, including a custom Help and Support experience or custom recovery solution might not persist through the upgrade.
 To mitigate any potential problems for your customers, test the end-to-end upgrade experience.

-The Windows 8.1 can be installed from the Windows Store or from media.
+The Windows 8.1 can be installed from the Microsoft Store or from media.

 Upgrade options for Windows 8.1 include: